Wreath Macdonald polynomials as eigenstates: Introduction

 Section 2 begins with a review of the representation theory of wreath products.
 We then go over the partition combinatorics necessary to define the wreath Macdonald polynomials ($\ell$-cores, $\ell$-quotients, etc.).
 Finally, we introduce Haiman's definition and rewrite it so that a wreath Macdonald polynomial is characterized by spanning the intersection of two subspaces.

 Section 3 introduces the quantum toroidal algebra and its structures.
 Besides covering the zoo of subalgebras and representations in play, we also review factorizations of $R$-matrices in both the affine and toroidal cases.
-This will be crucial in our computation of $L$-operators.
+This will be crucial for computing matrix elements of $L$-operators.

 Section 4 is the technical heart of the paper.
 Here, we define the shuffle algebra and review its relationship to $\UTor$.
 We then carry out the constructions and arguments as outlined in the introduction with the main result being the shuffle presentation of the horizontal Heisenberg elements of interest.